beginner-corp/docs.begin.com/src/shared/docs/en/guides/begin-data.md

 ## Introduction

-[Begin Data](https://docs.begin.com/en/data/begin-data/) is a DynamoDB client for creating a special table schema that is generic.

-Begin Data is an easy to use, fast, and durable key/value and document store built on top of DynamoDB.
-Originally built for Begin serverless apps,

-Think of it as syntactic sugar for making DynamoDB easier to work with in your Begin app.
-It is an easy to use, fast, durable, highly scalable, fully managed, SSD-based key-value and document database that comes bundled with every Begin app.
-Begin Data is easy to learn and simple to implement, and is designed to accommodate most general persistence use cases.
-Begin Data’s core API has three simple methods: get, set, and destroy.
-In this tutorial, we will how to setup a persistent database in your Begin app.
+[Begin Data](https://docs.begin.com/en/data/begin-data/) is an easy to use, fast, durable, highly scalable, fully managed, SSD-based key-value and document database built on top of DynamoDB.
+Think of it as syntactic sugar for making DynamoDB easier to work with.
+Begin Data comes bundled with every Begin app and is designed to accommodate most general persistence use cases.
+It's core API has three simple methods: `get`, `set`, and `destroy`.
+In this tutorial, we will how to setup and start using Begin Data in your Begin app.

 [DynamoDB](https://aws.amazon.com/dynamodb/) is a non relational(noSQL) key-value and document database for applications that need performance at any scale.
 Read the official AWS docs on [DynamoDB here.](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html)